The Kristjan Jaak scholarships are calculated based on unit prices, which are confirmed by the regulation of the Minister for Education and Research.

 Reimbursement of travel expenses of the child

-The students who began their studies in 2012 and later can also apply for the cost-based reimbursement of travel expenses of the children accompanying the student, but not for more than two return trips.
-For one round-trip journey, the child’s travel allowance is not reimbursed more than to the extent of the rate paid for grantee.
-The child’s travel expenses are reimbursed on the cost-based principle and for validation of expenditure, the student must submitted expense documents (e.g., invoice), payment records (e.g., payment order, account statement, etc.), and original travel tickets (boarding cards when traveling by air; train, bus or boat tickets).
+The students can also apply for the travel grant of the children accompanying the student, but not for more than two return trips.
+For one round-trip journey, the child’s travel allowance is reimbursed the extent of the rate paid for grantee.
+The child’s travels must be approved by travel tickets.

 Support for conference visit